Time-varying first-order autoregressive processes with irregular innovations: Abstract

 \section{Abstract}

-We consider a time-varying, first-order autoregressive model with irregular innovations, where we assume that the coefficient function is H\"{o}lder continuous.
+Both locally stationary processes and irregular models have had a long story of success in statistics and time series analysis.
+We combine both concepts and consider a time-varying, first-order autoregressive model with irregular innovations, where we assume that the coefficient function is H\"{o}lder continuous.
 To estimate this function, we use a quasi-maximum likelihood based approach.
 A precise control of this method demands a delicate analysis of extremes of certain weakly dependent processes, our main result being a concentration inequality for such quantities.
 Based on our analysis, upper and matching minimax lower bounds are derived, showing the optimality of our estimators.
 Unlike the regular case, the information theoretic complexity depends both on the smoothness and an additional shape parameter, characterizing the irregularity of the underlying distribution.
-The results and ideas for the proofs are very different from classical and more recent methods in connection with inference for locally stationary processes.
+The results and ideas for the proofs are very different from classical and more recent methods in connection with locally stationary processes.